Arindam Ghosh (physicist): Education and career

-Research Center of IBM, Yorktown Heights, New York, USA (May 2009 – Sept 2009).
+Research Center of IBM, Yorktown Heights, New York, US (May 2009 – Sept 2009).

 Awards

 In December 2020, he received the Infosys Prize for Physical Sciences for his development of atomically thin two-dimensional semiconductors to build a new generation of functional electronic, thermoelectric and optoelectronic devices.

 Research

 His current research interests include the transport properties of two-dimensional electronic systems in semiconductors, carbon-based low-dimensional systems, optoelectronic properties of atomically-thin semiconductor membranes, magnetic nanostructures, and structural stability of nanoscale systems such as metallic nanowires and nanoparticles.